srinathankolla/Excel-Sales-And-Finance-Analytics/README.md

-## Excel Sales And Finance Analytics:
+## Sales And Finance Analytics Of AtliQ Hardwares:

 **Project Goals:**